awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 ## Troubleshooting upgrades for RDS Custom for Oracle<a name="custom-troubleshooting-upgrade"></a>

 Your upgrade of an RDS Custom for Oracle instance might fail\.
 Following, you can find techniques that you can use during upgrades of RDS Custom DB for Oracle DB instances:
-+ Examine the following log files:
-  + All upgrade output log files reside in the `/tmp` directory on the DB instance\.
++ Examine the upgrade output log files in the `/tmp` directory on your DB instance\.
+The names of the logs depend on your DB engine version\.
+For example, you might see logs that contain the strings `catupgrd` or `catup`\.
-  + These log files are named `catupg*.log`\.
-  + A master output file named `/tmp/catupgrd0.log` reports all errors, and the steps performed\.
-  + The `alert.log` file for the DB instance is located in the `/rdsdbdata/log/trace` directory\.
-Examine this file regularly as a best practice\.
++ Examine the `alert.log` file located in the `/rdsdbdata/log/trace` directory\.
 + Run the following `grep` command in the `root` directory to track the upgrade OS process\.
 This command shows where the log files are being written and determine the state of the upgrade process\.

   ```
   ps -aux | grep upg
   ```

-  The output resembles the following\.
+  The following shows sample output\.

   ```
   root     18884  0.0  0.0 235428  8172 ?
 S<   17:03   0:00 /usr/bin/sudo -u rdsdb /rdsdbbin/scripts/oracle-control ORCL op_apply_upgrade_sh RDS-UPGRADE/2.upgrade.sh